kyleduo/SwitchButton/README.md

 *   __kswBackDrawable__: drawable for background
 *   __kswBackColor__: color for background
 *   __kswFadeBack__: fade background color/drawable when drag or animate between on/off status or not
-*   __kswBackMeasureRatio__: decide width of background from thumb's, this is the ratio
+*   __kswBackMeasureRatio__: decide width of background from thumb's in float value ("3.4" by example), this is the ratio
 *   __kswAnimationDuration__: duration of animation between 2 status
 *   __kswTintColor__: change SwitchButton's style just by __one__ property, all relevant color will be generate automatically.
 Do not support `SwitchButtonMD` or other style created by xml resources.
 *   __kswTextOn__: text for checked status.